-Many organizations offer scholarships to students so that they could pay for their college or training school.
+Many organizations offer scholarships to students so that they can pay for their college or training school.
 Scholarships are primarily based on academic merit and can significantly help manage the student’s education expenditures.

 Many schools and colleges also offer financial assistance from their funds.

-The Federal Work-Study Program helps students earn money to pay for their college by working part-time or getting into internships.
+The Federal Work-Study Program helps students earn money to pay for their college by working part-time or via internships.

-There are various special assistance programs meant for people serving in the military or standing as the wife or child of a veteran.
+Special assistance programs are meant for people serving in the military or standing as the wife or child of a veteran.

 Loans are borrowed money that helps students to attend a college or business school of their choice.
 Students must repay their loans as well as their interests.

 Federal aid is also available for students studying outside the United States.

 - Aid and Other Resources From the Federal Government